 High bonus categories for dining and travel

-The 4% back on dining bonus (or 4 points per dollar) on all dining, including UberEATS, is the biggest bonus we have seen in the category.
-Plus, earning 3% back on travel and 2% back for online shopping are generous, and are sometimes excluded from other programs.
-If Uber and Barclays offer more opportunities to use points, this could become the card of choice for diners.
+The 4% back on dining bonus that also includes UberEATS, is the biggest bonus we have seen in the category.
+Plus, earning 3% back on travel and 2% back for online shopping are also generous, and sometimes excluded from other programs.

 $50 online subscription service credit

-Although there are no travel or monthly Uber credits offered by the Uber Visa Card (travel credits are offered on the Chase Sapphire Reserve®, while both a travel credit and Uber credits are offered on The Platinum Card® from American Express – up to $200 annually), the card makes up for it by offering up to a $50 credit for online subscription services after you spend $5,000 or more on your card per year.
+Although there are no travel or monthly Uber credits offered by the Uber Visa Card, the card makes up for it somewhat by offering up to a $50 credit for online subscription services after you spend $5,000 or more on your card per year.
 Eligible online subscriptions include:

 - Apple Music